jaredsohn/okcnotes/README.md

 Greasemonkey script can also be found here: http://userscripts.org/scripts/show/176001

-Chrome extension not in webstore yet and requires files are checked out and that Chrome is pointed to the chrome/ folder.
-TODO: replace icons.
+Chrome extension can be downloaded from the webstore here: https://chrome.google.com/webstore/detail/gbcoffndindolafepaoogjncijiempep/ or can be installed manually by checking out files and pointing Chrome to the chrome/ folder.

 Pull requests welcome.